Six-Day War: Syrian front 5–8 June

 Syria largely stayed out of the conflict for the first four days.

 False Egyptian reports of a crushing victory against the Israeli army and forecasts that Egyptian forces would soon be attacking Tel Aviv influenced Syria's decision to enter the war – in a sporadic manner – during this period.
 Syrian artillery began shelling northern Israel, and twelve Syrian jets attacked Israeli settlements in the Galilee.
 Israeli fighter jets intercepted the Syrian aircraft, shooting down three and driving off the rest.
 In addition, two Lebanese Hawker Hunter jets, two of the twelve Lebanon had, crossed into Israeli airspace and began strafing Israeli positions in the Galilee.
 They were intercepted by Israeli fighter jets, and one was shot down.

 On the evening of 5 June, the Israeli Air Force attacked Syrian airfields.
 The Syrian Air Force lost some 32 MiG 21s, 23 MiG-15 and MiG-17 fighters, and two Ilyushin Il-28 bombers, two-thirds of its fighting strength.
 The Syrian aircraft that survived the attack retreated to distant bases and played no further role in the war.
-Following the attack, Syria realised that the news it had received from Egypt of the near-total destruction of the Israeli military could not have been true.
+Following the attack, Syria realized that the news it had received from Egypt of the near-total destruction of the Israeli military could not have been true.

 On 6 June, a minor Syrian force tried to capture the water plants at Tel Dan (the subject of a fierce escalation two years earlier), Dan, and She'ar Yashuv.
 These attacks were repulsed with the loss of twenty soldiers and seven tanks.
 An Israeli officer was also killed.
 But a broader Syrian offensive quickly failed.
 Syrian reserve units were broken up by Israeli air attacks, and several tanks were reported to have sunk in the Jordan River.

 Other problems included tanks being too wide for bridges, lack of radio communications between tanks and infantry, and units ignoring orders to advance.
 A post-war Syrian army report concluded:

 Our forces did not go on the offensive either because they did not arrive or were not wholly prepared or because they could not find shelter from the enemy's aircraft.
 The reserves could not withstand the air attacks; they dispersed after their morale plummeted.

 The Syrians bombarded Israeli civilian settlements in the Galilee Panhandle with two battalions of M-46 130mm guns, four companies of heavy mortars, and dug-in Panzer IV tanks.
 The Syrian bombardment killed two civilians and hit 205 houses as well as farming installations.
-An inaccurate report from a Syrian officer, however, said that as a result of the bombardment that "the enemy appears to have suffered heavy losses and is retreating".
+An inaccurate report from a Syrian officer said that as a result of the bombardment that "the enemy appears to have suffered heavy losses and is retreating".